marrshmallow/GetCspLoginBonus/Readme.md

 4. Drag the shortcut to your taskbar and vice versa.
 5. Hit the created shortcut `LaunchCspLoginBonusPage` and never miss a single day.

 I don't know which is more tedious -- scrolling down to find and click on the thumbnail of the event page, or writing and documenting this stuff ___\*punchline sting\*___
+Also, yes, I am aware of the semi-transparent claim bonus button that does the exact same thing.
+I just found that button after I made this for one whole day...

 ## Uninstallation
 Simply delete the `.exe` file and any extracted files (e.g., `.ps1`, `.bat`, `.ico`).
 I recommend extracting the file to a folder and delete the whole folder.